 There are several websites that allow you to search for virtual tours of colleges and universities.
 You may search by campus name or look at colleges from a particular state or geographic region.
 The most popular video tour sites include:

 EcampusTours – Offers site visitors a chance to visit over 1,300 U.S. colleges.
-Students can get a 360 view of colleges including MIT, University of Colorado, Bucknell, Loyola, and Reed.
+Students can view of colleges including MIT, University of Colorado, Bucknell, Loyola, and Reed.
 The search feature also allows students to search not just by region but by school type, cost, and admissions competitiveness.

 YouVisit – This site features graphically sophisticated virtual tours of hundreds of campuses.
 Schools you may wish to visit include SCAD, Northeastern, Vanderbilt, University of New Haven, and Penn State.
 If you find a college you are interested in click the link to connect with the college admissions office to request more information or complete an application.

-YouTube – College student produced “Day in the life of” videos give your student the chance to follow around a college student on the campus of their choice.
-As these are self produced videos quality varies and it may be of most interest if the vlogger is similar to your student.
-Here are a few to get your student started.
+YouTube – College student produced “Day in the life of” videos let you follow around a college student on the campus of their choice.
+As these are self-produced videos quality varies and it may be of most interest if the vlogger is in a similar major.
+Here are a few to examples to get you started.